Quick and easy Irish soda bread recipe with flour, baking soda, salt, buttermilk, raisins, an egg, and a touch of sugar.

 - 1 3/4 cups buttermilk

 1 Whisk together flour, sugar, salt, baking soda: Preheat oven to 425°.
 Whisk together 4 cups of flour, the sugar, salt, and baking soda into a large mixing bowl.

-2 Work the butter into the flour, add currants or raisins: Using your (clean) fingers (or two knives or a pastry cutter), work the butter into the flour mixture until it resembles coarse meal, then add in the raisins.
+2 Work the butter into the flour, add currants or raisins: Using your (clean) fingers (or two knives or a pastry cutter), work the butter into the flour mixture until it resembles coarse meal, then add in the currants or raisins.